 How to Care for and Clean Your Solid Wood Furniture

 Well-crafted wood furniture exudes durability, integrity and style.
 It leaves a lasting impression on everyone who sees it.
-And if it could talk, it would say you care enough to invest in your living space, prioritize your own unique style and personality, and are willing to maintain the things that matter most.

 Solid natural wood is just that - natural.
 It was once a living thing.
 Which means that elements such as light, water and even air can cause damage.
-But with some guidance on regular care and preventative maintenance, you can keep furniture looking beautiful year after year.
+But with some guidance on regular care and preventative maintenance, you can keep all your furniture looking beautiful year after year.

 1. Trust in the quality of your furniture

-If you’ve invested in solid wood furniture, you know you’re getting something special - made by experienced craftspeople, durable, one of a kind with no pieces of wood looking exactly the same, sustainable and timeless.
+If you’ve invested in solid wood Amish furniture, you know you’re getting something special - made by experienced craftspeople, durable, one of a kind with no pieces of wood looking exactly the same, sustainable and timeless.

 If those aren’t enough reasons to trust in the quality, let us give you two more.

-First, heirloom-quality furniture is constructed with time in mind.
-Skilled craftsmen create joints that allow for expansion and contraction and keep their fit and integrity.
-In addition, items purchased from stores like Modern Bungalow sell furniture that has been finished with a post-catalyzed lacquer guaranteed to protect the craftsmanship of every piece.
 The only thing you have to do is let it do its job.
 For the first 30 days after you bring it home, allow the finish enough time to cure by giving it extra care.

 2. Clean with care

-Most of the time, a simple dusting is all you need to keep your solid wood furniture looking its best.
-Use a soft cloth or feather duster.
-If you’re looking to do more than just move the dust around, try a lambs-wool duster with lanolin or a damp terry cloth to keep your pieces dust-free longer.
+Most of the time, a simple dusting is all you need to keep your solid wood Amish made furniture looking its best.

 And please, don’t pledge to clean your furniture (bad pun intended!) with harsh chemicals like ammonia and silicone.
 Products such as Pledge are silicone-based and can ruin solid wood as they are absorbed.